rsdoiel/antenna/archives/2025/journalism_2025.18.md

 date: 2025-05-06, from: The Daily Bruin (UCLA Student Newspaper)

+This post was updated May 6 at 9:14 p.m.
 Children participated in a journaling workshop promoting mental health hosted at the Hammer Museum on Sunday.
-At the event presented with 826LA, a nonprofit that aims to teach children ages six to 18 creative writing skills, students played a game to learn coping strategies, drew their dream gardens and wrote about their safe and happy places through guided prompts.
+At the event presented by 826LA, a nonprofit that aims to teach children ages six to 18 creative writing skills, students played a game to learn coping strategies, drew their dream gardens and wrote about their safe and happy places through guided prompts.

 <br>